WaxOn/WaxOff

 WaxOn Processing Pipeline WaxOn

 Every file passes through an FFmpeg processing chain.
-Three stages by default, four when Noise Reduction is enabled.
+Three required stages plus up to four optional ones.

 -

 Loudness Normalization Optional Two-pass EBU R128.
 First pass measures integrated loudness, true peak, LRA, and threshold.
 Second pass applies linear gain to hit the configured target.
 Linear mode preserves the natural dynamic shape of the recording: no compression, no transient changes.
-When Noise Reduction is off, the analysis pass runs RNNoise on a temporary copy for measurement accuracy; the output pipeline is unaffected.
-See NR-for-Measurement in the Theory of Operation.
+The analysis pass runs RNNoise on a temporary copy for measurement accuracy — preventing broadband noise from inflating the LUFS reading; the output pipeline is unaffected.
+See Theory of Operation.

 -